CornSnek/minesweeper_probability_calculator/README.md

 ## TODO
 - Cleanup some pages, add anchor links + table of contents in the Minesweeper Patterns and Math Explanation page.
-- Instead of recalculating Local and Global of the same board (Since the information from the wasm module is the same) recalculate to the wasm module **only** if the board has changed.